 Teaching Philosophy.
 My goal as a science educator is to promote science literacy, critical thinking, and students’ confidence in their ability to understand, evaluate, conduct and communicate scientific research.
-I am a firm believer on student-centered classrooms and strive to increasingly incorporate active learning into my courses.
-At an age where information changes and accumulates faster than we can possibly assimilate, we can better service the next generation of scientists and citizens by teaching them how to teach themselves and to build well-informed opinions, rather than by emphasizing fact-loaded lectures.
-In addition, based on my own personal history, I know how transformative it can be when students are given the opportunity to engage in real scientific research.
-I try to propagate this by bringing real-world examples to the classroom, by participating in science outreach programs, and by involving undergraduates in my own research.
+I am a firm believer on student-centered classrooms and on evidence-based active learning techniques.
+At an age where information changes and accumulates faster than we can possibly assimilate, we can better service the next generation of scientists and citizens by teaching them how to teach themselves, procure information, and build well-informed opinions, rather than by emphasizing fact-loaded lectures.

 And, above all, LEARNING SHOULD BE FUN!
 By incorporating real-world examples, a variety of media, games, and sheer good humor in my classes, I hope to bring excitement and self-motivation to my students.
 Outside the classroom, I participate in a variety of science outreach programs for kids and adults, in hopes to inform citizens and energize the next generation of scientists!